MultiPoolMiner/MultiPoolMiner/README.txt

     By default this feature is turned off.
 To enable add '-CreateMinerInstancePerDeviceModel' to your start batch file.
     Note that this will trigger some benchmarking.

--CoinName [Zcash, ZeroCoin etc.]
-	Limit mining to the listed coins only; this is also a per-pool setting (see Advanced Configuration)
-	Note: Only the pools ending in ...Coins expose the coin name in their API.

 -ConfigFile [Path\ConfigFile.txt]
 	The default config file name is '.\Config.txt'
 	If the config file does not exist MPM will create a config file with default values.
 If the file name does not have an extension MPM will add .txt file name extension.